 As the National Multiple Sclerosis Society state, these risks and complications may reduce the life expectancy of a person with MS by about 7 years, compared to the general population.
-The National Institute for Neurological Diseases and Stroke, however, say that most people with MS can expect to live as long as a person without MS.
+The National Institute for Neurological Diseases and Stroke, however, say that most people with MS can expect to live

 Most of the risks are manageable.
 A person who is in regular contact with their healthcare team can receive suitable treatment at each stage of the disease.